Tamerlan Tsarnaev: 2009

-An aspiring heavyweight boxer, Tsarnaev trained at the Wai Kru Mixed Martial Arts Center, a Boston club.
-In 2009–10, he was the New England Golden Gloves heavyweight champion, winning the Rocky Marciano Trophy.
-In May 2009, he fought in the nationals in the 201-pound weight class, but lost a first-round decision.

-Tsarnaev first dated Nadine Ascencao, who became his live-in girlfriend.
-After an incident between Ascencao and Tsarnaev, she called 911 crying hysterically and asking for help.
-Tsarnaev was arrested at his home at 410 Norfolk Street in Cambridge, on July 28, 2009, for aggravated domestic assault and battery.
+Tsarnaev was arrested at his home at 410 Norfolk Street in Cambridge, on July 28, 2009, for aggravated domestic assault and battery upon his then-girlfriend.
 The case was dismissed for lack of prosecution.

 Tsarnaev dated Katherine Russell of North Kingstown, Rhode Island on and off while she attended Suffolk University from 2007 to 2010.
-Russell converted to Islam and started wearing a hijab in 2008.
-Friends said he would shout at her that she was a "slut".
-They described fights in which Tsarnaev would "fly into rages and sometimes throw furniture or throw things".

 The Tsarnaev brothers' uncle, Ruslan Tsarni, said he "had been concerned about his nephew being an extremist since 2009".
 Tsarni said that Tsarnaev's radicalization started not during his visit to Russia in January 2012, but much earlier in Boston after he was influenced by a Muslim convert known as "Misha".
 "Misha" was later identified as Mikhail Allakhverdov, a 39-year-old from Rhode Island (of Armenian-Ukrainian origin, born in Azerbaijan).
 Allakhverdov told The New York Review of Books that he rejected violence, was not Tsarnaev's teacher, had not spoken to Tamerlan in three years and had never met his family members.
 Furthermore, he said that he had cooperated with a brief FBI investigation that the NYRB reported had found no ties between Allakhverdov and the attacks.